strongloop/zone/README.md

 }
 ```

-Instead of passing a normal function as the zone 'body', the user can
+Instead of passing a normal function as the zone "body", you can
 pass a generator constructor.
-This lets the user use the yield keyword
+This lets you use the `yield` keyword
 within the zone body.
 Other than that, the zone behaves as if a normal
-function was passed.
+function were passed.

 ```js
 new Zone(function* MyZone() {